proxmox/proxmox-datacenter-manager/docs/roadmap.rst

     Proxmox VE remotes make this shell available through a new tab in a node's details panel.

-    For Proxmox Backup Server remotes a button was added in the top bar of the overview to open a new window with the shell.
+    For Proxmox Backup Server remotes, a button was added in the top bar of the overview to open a new window with the shell.

 - A new panel shows hardware and options configuration for Proxmox VE remote's guests.